The Hot Mess of AI: How Does Misalignment Scale With Model Intelligence and Task Complexity?: Experiments

 \subsubsection{Ensembling}

-\quoteit{Ensembling multiple attempts reduces incoherence.} \textbf{Motivation.} Perhaps the most natural way to reduce incoherence is to ensemble multiple attempts: instead of relying on a single answer, we roll out multiple trajectories from the same model and combine them.
+\quoteit{Ensembling multiple attempts reduces error-incoherence.} \textbf{Motivation.} Perhaps the most natural way to reduce error-incoherence is to ensemble multiple attempts: instead of relying on a single answer, we roll out multiple trajectories and combine them.
 We demonstrate this with a repetition of the experiment for \gpqa{} with \omini4.

 \looseness-1 \textbf{Setup.} We obtain $320$ samples of answers for all questions of \gpqa{}.
 Fixing an ensemble of size $E$, we average the $E$ produced probabilities over targets.
 To compute bias and variance, we then compare ensembles of the same size across random samples of ensembles, which we hold at a fixed number of $10$, while ensuring that samples do not overlap.
 This allows ensemble sizes of up to $32$.